dreeew05/WhatsUP/README.md

 Backend Approach:

 We will be using requests to contact the backend through the frontend.
-I will provide the framework for the JSON for each requirements.
+I will provide the framework of the JSON for each requirement.
 You just need to fetch and parse the data from the database.
-Just make sure that it returns the appropriate results.
+Just make sure that it returns the appropriate results and convert it to key-value pair array.
 Refer to php folder for details.